Pentodo/pdfiber/README.md

 ## Contributing

 Pull requests are welcome!
 For major changes, open an **issue** first to discuss what you would like to change.
+Here are some impactful areas where you can make a difference:

+- **Documentation:**
+  Build robust API documentation using tools like **Swagger** or **Redoc** to provide a clear understanding of endpoints, parameters, and responses.

+- **Request Validation:**
+  Strengthen server-side validation to ensure data inputs are secure and reliable.
+Libraries like **validator/v10** or custom validation logic can be implemented.

+- **User Authentication:**
+  Add an authentication system to restrict access to premium features, utilizing technologies such as **JWT (JSON Web Token)** or **OAuth**.

+- **New Functionalities:**
+  Develop additional features, like PDF compression or file upload support directly from the browser.

+- **Optimizations:**
+  Enhance the handling of large PDF files and explore memory optimization techniques during complex operations.